Kirsty Howard: Awards and honours

 Howard was awarded the Helen Rollason Award by the BBC in 2004, for her courage and determination in her fundraising efforts.
 She also received the Child of Courage Award (2001) and the Pride of Britain Award (2002).
 For her efforts in fundraising, Manchester City Council gave Howard their Young Citizen of the Year award in 2007.
 In recognition of her contributions to her community, Howard was awarded the Diana Award; the certificate given to her by tenor Russell Watson at the secondary school she attended.

 In September 2014 Howard received an "Outstanding Achievement Award" from the children's charity Variety.
 In December 2014 Howard was named 'Ultimate Woman of Courage' by Cosmopolitan magazine.

 Death

-Howard died on 24 October 2015 at the Manchester Royal Infirmary with her family at her bedside after suffering first a kidney infection and then a heart attack.
+Howard died on 24 October 2015 at the Manchester Royal Infirmary with her family at her bedside after developing first a kidney infection and then a heart attack.
 Her funeral was held on 3 November at St Michael and All Angels Church, Northern Moor.
 Hundreds of mourners attended the funeral, including a number of celebrities.

 She is buried at Southern Cemetery, Manchester.